0xShadowByte/Group-Policy-Management/README.md

 ## Objective

-How to apply Group Policy Object (GPO) to computers and users configuration and best practices
+Centralize management of security, configurations, and policies in a domain.
+Apply best practices.

 ### Skills Learned

--
--
--
+- Creating, editing, and managing GPOs
+- Enforcing password policies, login scripts, and desktop environments
+- Configuring software installations and restrictions
+- Applying drive mappings and network printer policies

 ### Tools Used